 Evennia development can be made without any Internet connection beyond fetching updates.
-At some point however, you are likely to want to make your game visible online, either as part opening it to the public or to allow other developers or beta testers access to it.
+However, at some point, you are likely to want to make your game visible online, either as part of opening it to the public or to allow other developers or beta testers access to it.

 Accessing your Evennia server from the outside is not hard on its own.
-Any issues are usually due to the various security measures your computer, network or hosting service has.
+Any issues are usually due to the various security measures of your computer, network, or hosting service.
 These will generally (and correctly) block outside access to servers on your machine unless you tell them otherwise.